gaburgersnail/gaburgersnail/README.md

 I don't know how to start/keep a conversation, and i'm deeply sorry about that.
 So if it ever seems like i'm uninterested or something, trust me, im not.
 I just don't know what to say. again, im sorry. (｡ᵕ ◞ _◟)

-My birthday is October 3rd!! 🎂 ◝(ᵔᗜᵔ)◜ !
+My birthday is October 3rd!! 🎂

+I like joking around!
+Mostly with friends though

 I really like playing Psychological horror games and PonyTown! („• ֊ •„)

 I like drawing

-Gisele Gurney is my comfort artist, while Bis and Uncle Outrage are comfort bands
+Gisele Gurney is my comfort artist, while Bis is my comfort band

-I'm a lil bit sensitive
+I'm sensitive, sorry

-1!!!
-ONE LAST THING!!!!!! go check out my Strawpage : https://gaburgersnail.straw.page (i know its ugly leave me alone)
+my Strawpage : https://gaburgersnail.straw.page (i know its ugly leave me alone)
 <p align="center">
   Anyways!!!!!!
 THATS ALL!!!!!!!! :3 TYSM FOR READING!
 HAVE A GOOD DAY OR NIGHT , ( ˶˘ ³˘)♡
 </p>